Interop-community/Project-Herophilus-Assets/index.md

 | -------------|----------|
 |[Technologies Leveraged](docs/Technical/Technologies.md)|[Platform Component Specifics](docs/UseCases/PlatformComponents-Specific.md)|
 |[Technical Guides](docs/Technical/intro.md)|[Implementation Guides](docs/ImplementationGuides/intro.md)|

+# Background
+Healthcare IT is an industry that is starting to modernize.
+While others like to make jokes and comments the sad fact is that a majority of the systems that healthcare uses are purchased from vendors and are based on technologies from the 1970's to late 1990's.
+These systems hold access to billions of patient, financial, life sciences and adminstrative data used across all of healthcare.
+We are now starting to see vendors modernize their systems and also healthcare more willing than ever to invest or develop new capabilities as needed to meet the new demands.
+The reason for this change is that there are many forces impacting healthcare from a competitive, legislative or reimbursement perspective.
+Over the last decade these forces have continued to both grow and morph, sometimes in exponential ways.

+Some of the forces imoacting healthcare are:
+- External forces include state, jurisdicitional and federal mandates continuing to expand.
+- Competitors that are also partners.
+- Public Cloud
+- Third party businesses leveraging various aspects of both clinical and financial data, financial pressures from areas such as reimbursement levels dropping while requirements around care and information continue to increase.
+- Technical demonstration of value to business stakeholders.

+With all these forces the one thing healthcare sees consistently is  their main means to address all these forces is found with their data.
+Because of the extensive amount of data involved within the healthcare organizations they continue to procure, or are transforming, to develop and deliver solutions.
+Irrespective of healthcare organizations business model(s): buy, build or a combination of buy and build the key remains that healthcare’s effectiveness is driven by data driven capabilities from more accurate access to information in near real-time that can give them intelligence and enable them to have better platforms and capabilities in near real time.

+The intent of this community is to help healthcare build and enable solutions and platforms.
+Our focus, in developing this design pattern/reference architecture has been, and will continue to be, helping to meet data where it is and transform application and data integration to become data innovation.
+Our belief is that by enabling teams to work together across organizational departments and in a consistent and extensible manner we will help transform healthcare’s ability to deliver more vibrant applications and platforms.
+While we are working on helping many healthcare companies transform with this design pattern/accelerator we are also showcasing the benefits and value of enterprise open source solutions.

+Please feel free to go to our discussion and/or issues areas in any of the specific repositories.
+We consider all feedback as we are looking to improve our design pattern/reference architecture.
+Any communication to these areas or the project owners influences our [Technical Roadmap](docs/Roadmap/index.md).

 # Intelligent DaaS (Data as a Service)
 Welcome, Intelligent DaaS (Data as a Service) is a newer form of innovation.
 It is intended to be a <b> design pattern/reference architecture/accelerator </b>